 The USB C port is intended to connect your PC/Mac to.
 It runs at USB 2.0 speed: 480Mbps max.
-Since it is primarily intended for MIDI, this is more than enough.
-Use it to hook up your DAW to the GR-MEGA.
-It's ideal to send many quickly varying automations.
+It supports MIDI data, multichannel audio in and out, and file sharing.
+Use it to hook up your PC/Mac (with your favorite DAW) to your GR-MEGA.